 We could meet all future demands with only manageable enhancement of power generation, that too by renewable means.
-Fenestration’s role in energy efficient buildings takes centre-stage.
+Fenestration’s role in energy-efficient buildings takes centre stage.

-Globally, building construction and building operation have come under spotlight for their very strong linkages with energy use and climate impact.
+Globally, building construction and building operations have come under the spotlight for their very strong linkages with energy use and climate impact.
 It is estimated that with the rapid urbanization in developing countries around the world, cities in future will be consuming more than 70 per cent of world energy and will account for 70 per cent of CO2 emissions globally.
 Within the climate and energy debate, the urban consumption pattern in

 building units in cities has thus become the focal point for mitigation.
 And fenestration plays a critical role in energy conservation by buildings.

 All cosmic creation is made up of five basic elements, called PANCH BHOOTAS.
 These are sensed by various organs.
-In the evolution of life, man ranks as the most evolved of all life-forms, from plants to birds and animals.
+In the evolution of life, man ranks as the most evolved of all life forms, from plants to birds and animals.
 Buildings are the foundations of a civil society.
 At their best, they nurture and define a community’s identity by instilling a greater sense of pride; they foster frequent and meaningful contact between citizens; they provide comfort in their spaces and they encourage an increasingly diverse population to use them.

-The façade of a building is the first experience of the building that tells us that structure has something special to offer.
+The façade of a building is the first experience of the building that tells us that the structure has something special to offer.
 Façade is the representation of the architect’s creative vision and desire to impress with something unique and out of the ordinary.
-As the interface between interior space and exterior environment, building’s skin plays a crucial role in heat and light exchange.
+As the interface between interior space and exterior environment, the building’s skin plays a crucial role in heat and light exchange.
 Its performance in that role affects occupant comfort and productivity, energy use and running costs, which are the cornerstones of Green Buildings.

 ||The Sensory Organ

 ||Energy generation & conservation.

 ||Providing fresh water

 ||Bio-mimicry in façades